-- Different genres and performance styles including different theatre practitioners such as Frantic Assembly and Stanislavski. - The ways in which performers and designers communicate meaning to an audience through the exploration and creation of original drama. - Performance conventions and tools. - How plays are constructed through the study of at least one substantial play. - How to create, interpret and communicate a role or character practically and theoretically. - Evaluating live theatre, own work and the work of others. - Drama within its social, cultural and historical context, identifying and establishing how this might impact on any performance. - The written evaluation of live theatre, own work and the work of others.
+- Different genres and performance styles including different theatre practitioners such as Frantic Assembly and Stanislavski. - The ways in which performers and designers communicate meaning to an audience through the exploration and creation of original drama. - Performance conventions and tools. - How plays are constructed through the study of at least one substantial play. - How to create, interpret and communicate a role or character practically and theoretically. - Drama within its social, cultural and historical context, identifying and establishing how this might impact on any performance. - The written evaluation of live theatre, own work and the work of others.